jszwedko/ec2-metadatafs/README.md

 ```
 Usage:
-  ec2-metadatafs [OPTIONS] endpoint mountpoint
+  ec2-metadatafs [OPTIONS] mountpoint

 ec2metadafs mounts a FUSE filesystem at the given location which exposes the
-EC2 instance metadata of the host as files and directories mimicking the URL
+EC2 instance metadata of the host as files and directories mirroring the URL
 structure of the metadata service.

 Application Options:
   -f, --foreground  Run in foreground
   -v, --version     Display version info
-  -o, --options=    These options will be passed through to FUSE.
-Please see the OPTIONS section of the FUSE manual for valid options
+  -e, --endpoint=   EC2 metadata service HTTP endpoint (default: http://169.254.169.254/latest/)
+  -o, --options=    Mount options, see below for description

 Help Options:
   -h, --help        Show this help message

 Arguments:
-  endpoint:         Endpoint of the EC2 metadata service, set to 'default' to use http://169.254.169.254/latest/
-  mountpoint:       Directory to mount the filesystem
+  mountpoint:       Directory to mount the filesystem at

+Mount options:
+  -o endpoint=ENDPOINT       EC2 metadata service HTTP endpoint, same as --endpoint=
+  -o FUSEOPTION=OPTIONVALUE  FUSE mount option, please see the OPTIONS section of your FUSE manual for valid options
 ```

 ### Developing